Lightning is a great tool for us that also works great in combination with Enterprise PDM. Placing fasteners is a piece of cake now.

 After you add the file, we do our magic.
 Lightning can add a washer under your bolts and nuts.
 You can even select your preferred washer.
 It

-If your parts have mate references, SOLIDWORKS automatically adds mates when you drag a part into your assembly.
+If your parts have mate references, SOLIDWORKS automatically adds mates when you drag a part into the assembly.
 We use these mates to add washers + patterns.

 Lightning can even add a pattern automatically.
 We highlight the first hole in a hole wizard feature.
 Drag the bolt onto that hole and we